KytraScript/SakugaDataset/README.md

     <tr style="text-align: center;">
       <td width=33.3% style="border: none">an anime character kneels on a red surface while a man in white and black stands behind...</td>
       <td width=33.3% style="border: none">a diverse group of cartoon characters gathers around a table, enjoying a meal with a variety of dishes...</td>
-      <td width=33.3% style="border: none">A cute green cat with fangs, tongue, and a smile, jumps with energy and glowing aura...</td>
+      <td width=33.3% style="border: none">a cute green cat with fangs, tongue, and a smile, jumps with energy and glowing aura...</td>
     </tr>
   </table>